Long range of indirect exchange interaction on the edges of MoS$_{2}$ flakes: Results

 \section{Results}

-Our flakes have 50 rows, corresponding to a total of 1275 Mo atoms ($\approx160$ $\mathrm{\AA}$ on edge).
-This triangular flake is shown schematically in Fig.\ \ref{fig1}.
-We study the RKKY interaction for \emph{p}-doping levels lying inside the optical gap [see Fig.\ \ref{fig2}(b)], where $\approx100$ energy states have been brought from the bulk valence band into the gap.
-The midgap levels correspond to dopings from $1.82\times10^{12}$ to $9.08\times10^{13}$ holes/cm$^{2}$ (or from 2 to 100 holes).
-MoS$_{2}$ \emph{p}-doping can be achieved by substituting Mo with Nb \cite{Dolui2013,Laskar2014}, Mn \cite{Mishra2013,Cong2015} or other transition metals \cite{Cheng2013}.
+We present here results for triangular flakes of 50 rows, with a total of 1275 Mo atoms ($\approx160$ \AA\ on edge), within the range of sizes of real flakes that go from just a few sites \cite{Lauritsen2007} to several micrometers on edge \cite{Van2013}.
+This flake, large enough to yield experimentally relevant results, is shown schematically in figure\ \ref{fig1}.
+We study the RKKY interaction for doping levels lying inside the optical gap [see figure\ \ref{fig2}(b)].
+In this case, nearly 100 energy states have been brought from the bulk bands into the gap, with dominating $d_{z^2}$ character.
+As such, midgap levels correspond to $p$-dopings from $1.82\times10^{12}$ to $9.08\times10^{13}$ holes/cm$^{2}$.
+Such MoS$_{2}$ \emph{p}-doping can be achieved by substituting Mo with Nb \cite{Laskar2014,Suh2014}, and are also predicted for different dopants \cite{Mishra2013,Cheng2013,Dolui2013}, including P implantation \cite{Nipane2016}.

-Two magnetic impurities are connected to an edge of the flake, keeping one fixed and moving the second one along the zigzag edge, as shown in Fig.\ \ref{fig1}.
-We fix the first impurity at the 10th row along the side of the flake (red impurity $1$ in Fig.\ \ref{fig1}), and move the second one from the 11th row onwards (orange impurity $2$ in Fig.\ \ref{fig1}).
-We set ${\cal J}=0.3$ eV, and consider both impurities to be hybridized to Mo $d_{z^2}$ orbitals, since they are dominant on the edges \cite{Avalos2016}.
-Positive (negative) values of these $J_{\beta\beta',\mathrm{eff}}^{d_{z^2}d_{z^2}}$ correspond to AFM (FM) alignment between impurities.
+Two magnetic impurities are hybridized to an edge of the flake, keeping one fixed and moving the second one along the zigzag edge, as shown schematically in figure\ \ref{fig1}.
+We fix the first impurity at the 10th row from the flake tip (yellow impurity $1$ in figure\ \ref{fig1}), and move the second one from the 11th row onwards (brown impurity $2$ in figure\ \ref{fig1}).
+The location of the impurities here is arbitrary but the results exhibit the main qualitative behavior, characterized by the impurity separation.
+We set ${\cal J}_\alpha=0.3$ eV, and consider both impurities to be hybridized to Mo $d_{z^2}$ orbitals, since they are dominant on the edge states \cite{Avalos2016,Segarra2016}.
+This value of ${\cal J}_\alpha$ is a choice in accordance with predictions that range from a few meV to a couple hundred meV \cite{Cong2015,Shu2015,Vahakangas2017,Qi2016}, even at the edges\cite{Saad2016}.
+In general, microscopic calculations could provide input for specific material-impurity pairs.